tomfromitaly/Jarvis/README.md

 Recurring transactions like subscriptions with expected amounts and change detection.

 Loyalty programs with balances and expiry tracking.

+Onboarding answers stored structured so the system remembers everything learned during the interview process.

 Design the schema to support the features described.
 Normalize appropriately but prioritize query simplicity for common operations.